bzminer/bzminer/README.md

   device_columns             Columns on the mining screen's DEVICE table (the hardware box above the algorithm box).
 Same vocabulary as metrics above.
 Empty = memfree,memtotal,core,mem,fan,power,temp.
 Run 'bzminer --list-columns' for the full list.
 CLI: --device-columns mining_columns             Columns on the MINING table (the algorithm box: shares, hashrate, pool).
 Its own vocabulary - id, name, cfg, shares, accepted, rejected, pending, stale, errors, eff, poolhr, hr, avghr, power, temp, fan, core, mem, tbs, status, poolinfo.
 Empty = id,cfg,tbs,shares,eff,poolhr,hr,status,poolinfo. `tbs` is the MEASURED average time between shares found - what a device delivers, as opposed to the `est. tbs` its difficulty predicts. `poolinfo` is the pool's own column - height, difficulty, est. tbs and latency, one per row.
 Warthog leaves it out by default, because its status column carries the rig summary and wants the width; name it explicitly to get it there too.
 Drop it and those four pack into 'status' instead.
 Drop 'status' as well and the per-device status text goes with them - nothing is left wide enough to hold it.
 Run 'bzminer --list-columns' for the full list.
 CLI: --mining-columns cpu_metrics                Collect CPU telemetry (per-core clocks, temperatures, usage, CCD sensors).
 Set false on a GPU rig that does not want them, or where the reads need a privileged driver - GPU metrics are unaffected.
 CLI: --cpu-metrics 0 cache_qos                  Reserve a private slice of the last-level cache for each CPU mining thread (Linux, root, and a CPU with cache allocation - AMD Zen 2 and newer, or Intel with RDT).
-RandomX's 2 MiB scratchpads add up to exactly the L3 on a typical rig, so left alone they evict one another; fencing them off measured +4.7% on a Threadripper PRO 9955WX.
+RandomX's 2 MiB scratchpads add up to exactly the L3 on a typical rig, so left alone they evict one another; fencing them off measured +1.15% on a Threadripper PRO 9955WX (Zen 5), and -0.86% on Zen 4 - which is why it is only applied on Zen 5.
 Machine-wide while mining and restored on exit.
 CLI: --cache-qos 0 superio_fans               Read the motherboard's sensor chip directly for fan speeds when no kernel driver publishes them (Linux, x86, and only as root).
 Many boards - mini-PCs especially - carry an ITE or Nuvoton chip that Linux has no driver for, and then nothing reports a CPU fan at all.
 Reads only, and never runs where hwmon already has fans.
 Set false to leave that chip alone.
 CLI: --superio-fans 0 tui_width                  Console width in characters.
 0 = use the terminal's own width and follow a resize, which is the default and is what you want.
 Set it to pin the width - for a terminal that misreports, or output being captured with no tty to ask.
 Pinning it LARGER than the real window makes every row wrap and the dashboard scroll, so measure before setting it.
 CLI: --tui-width tui_height                 Console height in rows.
 0 = use the terminal's own height and follow a resize.
 Independent of tui_width: pinning one leaves the other tracking the window, and where there is no window to ask the unpinned one falls back to 80x25 rather than discarding both.
 CLI: --tui-height